 Meeting the conditions of your offer

-The most common examples of conditions (requirements) for international students are:
+Examples of conditions for international students include:

-- English language
+- English language requirements.

-- providing qualifications and other documents
+- Qualifications and other supporting documents.

-- making an advanced payment
+- Making an advanced payment.

-What to do
+What you need to do

 Making your advanced payment

-When we receive your advanced payment and all your supporting documents we'll make your offer unconditional which means you have a confirmed, guaranteed place on the course.
+When we receive your advanced payment and all your supporting documents we'll make your offer unconditional, which confirms your place on the course.